nordeck/matrix-neoboard/.changeset/eight-turtles-melt.md

 '@nordeck/matrix-neoboard-react-sdk': minor
 ---

-list keyboard shortcuts in a shortcuts modal and make it accessible from the help center
+List keyboard shortcuts in a modal dialog available via the Help Center.